 The Intent, implementation and Impact of our Curriculum

 Our Early Years curriculum is designed to provide all children with the opportunities and experiences that they need in order to develop positive relationships and attitudes to be able to succeed as learners in our school.
 It is designed to form the foundation and the initial building blocks for the curriculum that the children will experience throughout the rest of the school in Key Stage 1 and 2.
-We focus in particular ensuring that all children develop a sound base of early reading skills and phonics from their starting point.
+We focus in particular ensuring that all children develop a sound base of communication and language skills, as well as early reading and phonics skills from their starting point.

 We aim to foster excellent attitudes to learning by providing effective and timely adult interactions to ensure that learning is instantly captured and enhanced.
 This is through our ‘in the moment’ observations and instant or planned next step activities as discussed in daily staff discussions or our weekly minuted planning meetings.
 Evidence can also be seen in teachers planning files and in the children’s learning journey folders.

 All staff have high expectations and the enhancement of skills for learning is achieved through recently refurbished (Summer term 2018), well-resourced, stimulating environment that allows children to repeat and consolidate their own learning.
 Children are encouraged to take an active part in their learning journeys and become independent learners.
 We foster a love of learning by ensuring that we capture and learn through the children’s interests as much as possible.
 Every opportunity is a learning opportunity!

 Our high quality teaching and learning is based on a team planning approach centred around children’s individual needs and interests, as well as providing the initial building blocks for the wider whole school curriculum which follows.

 Staff are skilled in the teaching of phonics.
 We deliver this through an ambitious effective provision:

 - a streaming process – from October half term onwards, Reception streams with Key Stage 1.

 - Termly assessment by Phonics Lead.